anideb1975/carel2/README.md

 - note application multilevel and multiuser with various role and access
 - database
 - development version use sqlite3
 - you can change database edit settings.py and configure your preferred db example mysql or mariadb
+- Production
+- remember run
+- python manage.py collectstatic